 LoadRunner Goal-Oriented scenario is used to achieve a defined performance testing goal.
 In such a scenario, you have to specify the target, minimum and maximum no. of Vusers and duration.
-When the execution of the script starts then LoadRunner ramp-up the load from min no. of Vusers to max no. of Vusers and in parallel checks whether the goal or target is reached or not.
+When the execution of the script starts LoadRunner ramp-up the load from min no. of Vusers to max no. of Vusers and in parallel checks whether the goal or target is reached or not.
 If the target does not reach, it stops the execution of the test.
-The target can be mentioned in terms of response time, no. of Vusers, transactions per sec, throughput etc. To prepare the goal-oriented scenario for your load test you need to follow below steps in the controller:
+The target can be mentioned in terms of response time, no. of Vusers, transactions per sec, throughput etc. To prepare the goal-oriented scenario for your load test you need to follow the below steps in the controller:

 Steps for a goal-oriented scenario in LoadRunner